-This investment plan has been drawn from four categories:
+This investment plan takes into account four categories:

-• The deployment of ERTMS to encourage interoperability and to avoid as quick as possible the multiple on board control command systems for operators.

-• The improvement of the loading gauge to support the growth of the market share of combined transport with the carriage of P400 semi-trailers.

-• The bottlenecks relief to facilitate the traffic in railway nodes experiencing capacity problems.

-• Increase train length up to 740m (without loco) to standardise this technical characteristic on all the sections of the corridor.
+- The deployment of ERTMS to encourage interoperability and to avoid as quick as possible the multiple on board control command systems for operators. - The improvement of the loading gauge to support the growth of the market share of combined transport with the carriage of P400 semi-trailers. - The bottlenecks relief to facilitate the traffic in railway nodes experiencing capacity problems. - Increase train length up to 740m (without loco) to standardise this technical characteristic on all the sections of the corridor.

-6.1 List of projects
+6.1 List of projects2